lucasmdjl96/my-password-gen/README.md

 ## Notice

-On version v1.2 MyPasswordGen has switched to more secure password generating algorithm.
-To maintain backward compatibility offline mode will continue to use the previous (less secure) password generating algorithm until version v2.0.
-Updating your passwords is strongly recommended, as otherwise you might lose access to them after v2.0
+On version v1.2 MyPasswordGen switched to more secure password generating algorithm for online mode.
+Since v2.0 MyPasswordGen this is also the case for offline mode.

 ## Usage